 Amounts on deposit in the Surplus Fund also secure payment of the 2018 Bonds.
 The Surplus Fund was funded from bond proceeds in the amount of \$8,713,500, from available funds of the Districts, and from the Pledged Revenue and CIC 13 Pledged Revenue up to the Maximum Surplus Amount.
 The Maximum Surplus Amount means: (a) prior to the Partial Release Test Satisfaction Date, the amount of \$17,427,000; and (b) after the Partial Release Test Satisfaction Date, the amount of \$8,713,500 (which is equal to the initial deposit to the Surplus Fund from bond proceeds).
-The Partial Release Test Satisfaction Date bond proceeds.
+The Partial Release Test Satisfaction Date means the first date on which the Senior Debt to Assessed Ratio is 50% or less.